germanb-d/Obsidian-Sync/7 - Universidad/Trabajos Practicos/TP 2 - Opereting Systems.md

 	2. A CLI is not fast for the user, because **the user has to learn a number of commands just to carry out basic operations**
 	3. The first versions of MS DOS are not examples of GUI, because
 	4. For a dialogue based interface to work, it is necessary that a device
-	5. In gesture-based interfaces, a sensor recognizes a gesture and sends a signal to execute an instruction,
+	5. In gesture-based [[Interfaces]], a sensor recognizes a gesture and sends a signal to execute an instruction,
 	6. So there is no need for

 ## Punto 3